Harris and Walz reach out to voters in GOP strongholds in southeast Georgia bus tour

 HINESVILLE, Ga.
-(AP) — Vice President Kamala Harris and her running mate, Minnesota Gov. Tim Walz, dropped in on a high school band practice Wednesday as part of a two-day bus tour through southeast Georgia campaigning for the critical battleground state, as the students performed their school fight song for the Democratic ticket.
+(AP) — Vice President Kamala Harris and her running mate, Minnesota Gov. Tim Walz, dropped in on a high school band practice Wednesday as part of a two-day bus tour through southeast Georgia, a critical battleground state that Democrats just narrowly won four years ago.

+Harris and Walz paid a visit to Liberty County High School in Hinesville, listening to the marching band perform its school fight song and delivering brief remarks to students and faculty on the first day of their Georgia swing, which will culminate in a rally in Savannah on Thursday night.

-“We’re so proud of you and we’re counting on you," Harris told the young crowd at Liberty County High School, some shrieking with excitement at the sight of the vice president.
+“We’re so proud of you and we’re counting on you," Harris told the students, some shrieking with excitement at the sight of the vice president.
 "Your generation … is what is going to propel our country into the next era of what we can do and what we can be.”

-Harris told the students that she too played in the band — an aide said the vice president had played French horn, xylophone and kettle drums — and while not every note they play will be perfect and they may miss a step, they should "just keep going at it.”
+Harris told the students that she, too, played in the band — an aide said the vice president had played the French horn, xylophone and kettle drums.

 Harris campaign communications director Michael Tyler said bus tours offer an "opportunity to get to places we don’t usually go (and) make sure we’re competing in all communities.”